 Ross Morales Rocketto

 A progressive political operative with more than a decade of experience in campaign management, grassroots organizing, and data/analytics.
 Currently a principal at Smoot Tewes Group.
-Formerly a management consulting at Deloitte Consulting’s innovation center.
+Formerly a management consultant at Deloitte Consulting’s innovation center.
 Worked in Iowa in 2007 for Bill Richardson, and in 2005 for Julian Castro.
 Married, one dog, two cats.

 But we’re not doing this alone.
 We’ve got an amazing (and growing) board of advisers who are helping us think through this project...